IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE.md

 ### Calculations for Both Deep Dungeons

->Value for floors completed adjusted by aetherpool.
-This is normally reduced depending on aetherpool, but the overlay assumes 99/99.
+>Value for floors completed adjusted by aetherpool (This is normally reduced depending on aetherpool, but the overlay assumes 99/99.):

 +`` 430 * FloorsCleared ``

->Value for non-boss floors player arrives on
+>Value for non-boss floors player arrives on:

 +`` (CurrentFloorNumber - (FloorStartedOn + NumberOfBossesKilled)) * 50 * 91 ``

->Value bonus for bosses.
-Most are 300 but there are exceptions that are adjusted for further down
+>Value bonus for bosses (Most are 300 but there are exceptions that are adjusted for further down.):

 +`` NumberOfBossesKilled * DutyClearFailed * 300 ``

->We currently apply a 'bandaid' score reduction on floor 100 scorecards if the run starts at floor 1
+>We currently apply a 'bandaid' score reduction on floor 100 scorecards if the run starts at floor 1:

 +`` If FloorDifference == 100 -> -4500 ``